University of Pennsylvania Band: 21st century

 The Penn Band performs at campus events and traditions, all Football games, and nearly all Men's and Women's Basketball games.
 The group also tours along the East Coast.
 The group's appearances include NCAA tournament games since the 1970s, ESPN Game Day Live, MSNBC Hardball, and the Fox and Friends Morning Show.
 In 2007, the band had the opportunity to perform with rock drummer Simon Kirke on the Penn campus.
 In December 2008, the Band appeared on a nationally televised sports special on CBS Sports, and in April 2008, the Band performed for Bill Clinton and Hillary Clinton at an election rally on the Penn campus.

 Color guard

-The Penn Band included a color guard section from 2007 to 2010, which played alongside band members.
-After a decade without an official color guard, the section was reintroduced in January 2010.
+The Penn Band included a color guard section from 2007 to 2010, which performed alongside band members.
+After a decade without an official color guard, the section was reintroduced in January 2021.
 The Cornell Big Red Marching Band was the only other Ivy League university to have an official color guard until Harvard introduced one in Fall 2025.